andgregor/dayZ-Lighting/README.md

 **DZE_TowerLights** : Set to true to light up Illuminant Towers around the player.

-**DZE_LightChance** : Adds a random chance for houses to be lit.
+**DZE_LightChance** : Adds a percentage chance for houses to be lit.
 Allows an element of control for the server host to reduce the number of lit houses.

 Requirements